Tony Dao, MD (He/Him)

 OUTmed Director

-Anthony Dao, MD, is an Instructor of Internal Medicine at Washington University School of Medicine and practices Hospital Medicine.
-He grew up in Dayton, Ohio and completed his undergraduate and meOUTdical school education in the combined BS/MD program at the Northeast Ohio Medical University in Akron, Ohio.
-After completing residency in Internal Medicine at Washington University/Barnes Jewish Hospital in 2019, he joined the Divisions of Hospital Medicine and General Medicine as a hospitalist and primary care clinic attending.
-In January 2021, he was named an Associate Program Director of the Internal Medicine Residency, assumed leadership of OUTmed, and became the LGBTQmed advisor.
-His passions are in faculty and curriculum development.
-Dr. Dao also serves on the Committee on Admissions to the medical school, and serves on the Washington University St Louis LGBT Committee.
+Anthony Dao, MD, is an Assistant Professor of Internal Medicine at Washington University School of Medicine and practices Hospital Medicine.
+He grew up in Dayton, Ohio and completed his undergraduate and medical school education in the combined BS/MD program at the Northeast Ohio Medical University in Akron, Ohio.
+After completing residency in Internal Medicine at Washington University/Barnes Jewish Hospital in 2019, he joined the Division of Hospital Medicine.
+In January 2021, he became an associate program director for the Internal Medicine Residency program and became the director of OUTmed.
+Over the past few years, his favorite parts about OUTmed are bringing the queer community together and working with allies at our institution to improve education and belonging.
+He also serves as the LGBTQmed advisor and a committee member of the Washington University St Louis LGBT Committee

 Will Johansen, MD, (He/Him)